OIDC with Azure

 Known limitations

-Access control is scoped to the pipeline level
+Access control is scoped to a single identifier

-Any build on a pipeline with a matching Federated Identity Credential can authenticate with Azure, whether it was triggered from main, a feature branch, or a manual build.
+Any build that produces a token with a matching subject can authenticate with Azure, whether it was triggered from main, a feature branch, or a manual build.

 Untrusted builds can authenticate to Azure

-Because OIDC trust is tied to the pipeline UUID, it doesn't distinguish between a build triggered from main and one triggered by an unreviewed pull request.
+Because OIDC trust is tied to the token's subject claim, it doesn't distinguish between a build triggered from main and one triggered by an unreviewed pull request.
 If your pipeline accepts public pull requests and has build forks enabled, anyone who can open a PR against that repo can add a step that requests an OIDC token and hits your Azure resources with whatever RBAC roles you've assigned.
+This applies whether you use the default pipeline_id subject or a broader claim like cluster_id.

 This is a common constraint across CI/CD providers that support OIDC.
 Palo Alto's Unit 42 team demonstrated real-world attacks using this pattern at DEF CON 32, and the tj-actions/changed-files supply chain attack in March 2025 showed how compromised tooling inside a pipeline can exfiltrate tokens.